 • Students will learn to express themselves professionally and effectively in both written and oral communication.

 • Students have the option to join the Psychology Club.
-Click for more information.
+Visit the Student Clubs and Organizations web page for more information.

 • Students may have the option of joining Psi Chi, a psychology honors society, if membership criteria are met.
 Click for more information.